All characters you can unlock in Genshin Impact

 Reflection of Doom

-Creates a watery Phantom that distracts enemies, deals Hydro DMG, and then explodes dealing AoE Hyrdo DMG.
+Creates a watery Phantom that distracts enemies, deals Hydro DMG, and then explodes, dealing AoE Hydro DMG.

 Elemental Burst